Installing the Driver on Linux

 Step 1: Download the Drill ODBC Driver

-Download the driver from the download site.
-The current version is 1.3.8.
+Download the latest driver from the download site.

 Step 2: Install the Drill ODBC Driver

 To install the driver, complete the following steps:

 Login as the root user.

 Navigate to the directory that contains the driver RPM packages to install.

 Enter the following command (where

 <RPMFileName>is the file name of the RPM package containing the version of the driver that you want to install):